Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 Another refinement is done by dynamically changing the learning rate using learning rate schedulers.
 Experiments are conducted with three learning rate schedulers:
 1. [ReduceLROnPlateau](https://pytorch.org/docs/stable/optim.html#torch.optim.lr_scheduler.ReduceLROnPlateau): This scheduler decreases the learning rate by a factor of gamma whenever the loss function on the validation set plateaus.
 In this case the learning rate decreases by a factor of 0.1 when the validaton loss does not fall for more than ten epochs.
 2. [StepLR](https://pytorch.org/docs/stable/optim.html#torch.optim.lr_scheduler.StepLR): This scheduler decreases the learning rate by a factor of gamma after every step size epochs.
 In this case, step size is set to 20 epochs and gamma is set to 0.1.
-3. [CosineAnnealingWarmRestarts](https://pytorch.org/docs/stable/optim.html#torch.optim.lr_scheduler.CosineAnnealingWarmRestarts): This scheduler decreases the learning rate using a cosine annealing policy and also using warm restarts, i.e. setting the learning rate to be the initial learning rate in between training.
+3. [CosineAnnealingWarmRestarts](https://pytorch.org/docs/stable/optim.html#torch.optim.lr_scheduler.CosineAnnealingWarmRestarts): This scheduler decreases the learning rate uses a cosine annealing policy and also using warm restarts, i.e. setting the learning rate to be the initial learning rate in between training.
 Two parameters are experimented with, T_0: Number of epochs for first restart, T_mult: A factor which increases the number of epochs between two restarts.
 This is referred to as cos_warm(T_0, T_mult) in the project.

 | Model Type  | Learning Rate Scheduler | Validation accuracy |
 |------------ | ------------------------| ------------------- |